 Have you ever wondered about the concept of difference – what makes people different?
 I’m thoroughly fascinated by the phenomenon.
 An ability to generate positive outcomes from differences is a common thread throughout my professional career.
 As an orientation director, I used “creative abrasion” –– a technique that strategically contrasts divergent views –– to elicit and integrate the best ideas from groups of diverse student leaders.

-Using this technique, I led an institution through a prickly situation to establish the first black Greek organization on a predominantly white college campus.
-Polarized viewpoints had derailed numerous past efforts, yet I brokered a winning solution for all parties involved.
-In The Opposable Mind, Roger Martin labels my approach to difference as “integrative thinking.”
+This technique was particularly useful in helping an institution through a prickly situation that ultimately established the first black Greek organization on a predominantly white college campus.
+Polarized viewpoints had derailed numerous past efforts, yet we brokered a winning solution for all parties involved.
+In The Opposable Mind, Roger Martin labels this approach to difference as “integrative thinking.”
 He describes integrative thinkers as those who have,

 the predisposition and capacity to hold two diametrically opposing ideas in their heads.
 And then, without panicking or simply settling for one alternative or the other, they’re able to produce a synthesis that is superior to either opposing idea…The integrative thinker welcomes the challenge of shaping the world for the better.